-- 11.4.
-A player registration request will be answered within a maximum period of five days from the time the request has been submitted.
-A request may be rejected in the event that the club has any overdue payables with the Company. - 11.5.
-A player will not be allowed to play simultaneously for two different clubs, even if they are from different competitions.
+- A player registration request will be answered within a maximum period of five days from the time the request has been submitted.
+A request may be rejected in the event that the club has any overdue payables with the Company. - A player will not be allowed to play simultaneously for two different clubs, even if they are from different competitions.
 The exceptions are those players that can play with two teams of different category in their country, in accordance with the internal rules of the domestic championship.
 In all cases, the player must be registered for the EuroCup and be authorised by the Company.
-When registering the player, the club will provide the documents supporting this circumstance. - 11.6.
+When registering the player, the club will provide the documents supporting this circumstance.

 The clubs may register players who are 20 years old and under during the season (U20 players), 1 January being the cut-off date of birth, provided that they abide by what is set forth in Article 11.5, without any limitation on the number of U20 players.
-The U20 players will be counted in the minimum of 10 per game and minimum of 13 registered players at any time during the season and will not be counted in the maximum of 16 registered simultaneously or the maximum of 20 per season stated in Article 10.4.
+The U20 players will be counted in the minimum of 10 per game and minimum of 13 registered players at any time during the season and will not be counted in the maximum of 16 registered simultaneously or the maximum of 20 per season stated in Article 10.5.
+The cut-off date of birth for the U20 players for the 2024-25 season will be set at 1 January 2005.

-Article 12.
-Coaches and Team Followers
+Article 12 Coaches and team followers